koii-network/docs/compute/aggregator/task.md

 ## Creating and Deploying a Task

-To ensure your Twitter Crawler task is deployment-ready, follow the steps below:
+To ensure your Crawler task is deployment-ready, follow the steps below:

 ### 1. **Preparation: Webpack Conversion**